hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > Hopes these devises will great sales announce,
 >
-> Though these great "hongs", never weighed beyond an ounce.
+> Though these great "Hongs"[^141], never weighed beyond an ounce.

->
+[^141]: Hongs are the great Chinese tea merchants, from whom our East India Company purchase their tea.

 > Each petty trader uses sounding; phrases,
 >
 > Cries down his rivals, and himself bepraises.